 Can I pay more?

-Tax relief is granted on all pension contributions up to your personal Annual Allowance (AA) (the standard AA for 2020/21 is £40,000, however click here to see the Taxation section for more information on how to calculate your personal AA).
+Tax relief is granted on all pension contributions up to your personal Annual Allowance (AA).
+The standard AA for 2023/24 is £60,000 but depending on your taxable income, this may be tapered down to a minimum of £10,000.
+Please click here to see the Taxation section for more information on how to calculate your personal AA.
 For more information on Additional Voluntary Contributions (AVCs) please click here.

 Can I pay contributions to other schemes?